Office: Sturm Hall, Room 246, 2000 E. Asbury Ave., Denver, CO 80208

 ECON 4995 Thesis Research (1-10 Credits)

-Peter Ho, Associate Professor and Department Chair, PhD, Stanford University
+Peter Ho, Professor and Department Chair, PhD, Stanford University

-Paula Cole, Teaching Assistant Professor, PhD, Colorado State University
+Paula Cole, Teaching Associate Professor, PhD, Colorado State University

 Tracy Mott, Professor, PhD, Stanford University